 With international guests from the Nature through Art network, comprising representatives from the education departments of Moderna Museet Malmö (Sweden), Moderna MuseetStockholm (Sweden), Garðasafn Museum (Iceland), Louisiana Museum of Modern Art (Denmark) and Fondation Beyeler (Switzerland).

-Cost: Participation in the conference is free of charge; registration is required.
+Cost: Participation in the conference was free of charge; registration was required.

 Venue: Bad Homburg, hall of St. Marienkirche, Dorotheenstr.
 13, 61348 Bad Homburg.